 If your organization has chosen to join the Biobot Network, you can see the sequencing results of your location’s samples on Biobot’s public data visualization at biobot.io/data.
 These results published on our website are aggregated by region and by county, and are updated weekly.
 For more information on the sequencing results reported on the data visualization, please visit FAQ - Data Visualization vs. Standard Reports.

 Can I receive variant sequencing data specific to my location?

 Yes!
 To see location-specific variant sequencing data, we can deliver our variant sequencing product directly to you.
-This product is an add-on to our Covid-19 reports.* If you’re interested in receiving variant sequencing reports in addition to your Covid-19 reports, please contact us at email@example.com.
+This product is an add-on to our Covid-19 reports.* If you are not already enrolled in variant sequencing but are interested in receiving this data in addition to your Covid-19 reports, please contact us at firstname.lastname@example.org.

 What do the percentages of variants mean in my sequencing results?

 There are always many different SARS-CoV-2 variants and sub-variants circulating at any one time but only a fraction of variants are considered clinically relevant and impact how public health officials respond.
 We track a subset of variants of concern designated by the CDC and WHO circulating in the US.
 See our release notes for the list of variants we are tracking.